erinantoine1/Melody-Mastermind/README.md

 	`npm install`

-4. Compile the project with the command:

-	`npm run build`

-5. Start the server by entering into command line:
+4. Start the server by entering into command line:

 	`npm start`

-6. Open project in web browser at:
+5. Open project in web browser at:

 	`http://localhost:3000`